kexinoh/imageforllm/README.md

 1. The package hooks matplotlib's `savefig` function
 2. When saving, it captures any provided source comment and automatically extracts plot properties
 3. It embeds this metadata into the PNG image using Pillow
+4. For AI-generated images, you can add model, prompt, and parameter information
-4. Metadata can later be extracted from the image using the provided functions or command-line tool
+5. Metadata can later be extracted from the image using the provided functions or command-line tools

 ## Example 📝

-See the included `examples/saveandread.py` for a complete example of saving and reading metadata.
+See the included `examples/saveandread.py` for an example of saving and reading metadata, and `examples/ai_metadata_example.py` for working with AI-generated images.

 ## API Reference 📚